OzRib/github-lister/README.md

 # What it has been built?

 I built this website to a pratical test of an intership vacance.
-The objective is evicence my potential with this tecnology.
+The objective is evidence my potential with this tecnology.
 When I built somenting, I built the best I can.

 # How to access?